neriiacopo/GeoMining-EE-Hops/README.md

 - if `import_ee.py` fails due to Authentication
   - make sure to have a registered account to GEE
   - go at this **[link](https://signup.earthengine.google.com/)** and fill up the form

+ - if `import_ee.py` fails due to AttributeError: module 'collections' has no attribute 'Callable'
+  - make sure to run Python < 3.10